Formula 1 missed Montreal during the Canadian Grand Prix’s COVID-enforced three-year absence, which ended last year.

 Many of them are very, very well-known.
 Robert Kubica taking his sole F1 win in a BMW 1-2 in 2008, a year after a savage crash there, and on a day when Lewis Hamilton bizarrely took Kimi Raikkonen out in the pit exit.
 Nigel Mansell losing victory in 1991 because he stalled his Williams’s engine while waving to the crowd.
 Jean Alesi’s only F1 win.
 The champions’ wall.

 Those are all part of F1 folklore.
-Here are some Montreal oddities that some may have forgotten.
+Here are some Montreal oddities that some may have forgotten, which we first gathered to celebrate its return to the calendar 12 months ago.

 Compiled by Matt Beer, Valentin Khorounzhiy, Josh Suttill, Edd Straw and Jack Cozens